UChicago Medicine Comprehensive Cancer Center

 Bakhtiar Yamini, MD, is an expert in the surgical treatment of brain and spinal cord tumors in children and adults.

 Gliomas are created by glial cells, which help make up the connective tissue of the brain.
-Gliomas can grow anywhere in the central nervous system and can affect your movements, speech, thought, emotion, balance or vision.
+Gliomas can grow anywhere in the central nervous system and can affect your movements, speech, thoughts, emotion, balance or vision.
 Some gliomas are caused by genetic disorders.
 Exposure to radiation may also play a role in rare cases.
 Types of gliomas include:

 Meningiomas